Topless Alessandra Ambrosio Sizzles In Nothing But A Shiny Gold Thong

 “Here’s what I remember: I went to a casting for the Victoria’s Secret Fashion Show, and they asked me to stay.
 They wanted me to be the fit model for that year.
 So I got to try every single outfit for the show.”

 For Ambrosio, the role came with some major perks.
-She added: “It was such an amazing experience because we got to fly on Concorde, and it was my first time in Cannes, and it was at the film festival.
+She added, “It was such an amazing experience because we got to fly on Concorde, and it was my first time in Cannes, and it was at the film festival.
 It was ultra-glamorous, you know?”

 Victoria’s Secret’s biggest faces now include Kendall Jenner, Gigi Hadid, and Candice Swanepoel.
 While the current limelight may be on younger starlets, this veteran hasn’t been forgotten.
 Alessandra’s Instagram following points towards the icon she is.
 Her account is followed by Gigi Hadid, Hailey Bieber, Emily Ratajkowski, and Cara Delevingne.
 Ambrosio is likewise followed by Nicki Minaj, Olivia Culpo, Chrissy Teigen, and Lele Pons.